rschragger/MAR/README.md

 Access to website at https://rschragger.github.io/MAR/

-We have anumber of API calls which require strict CORS.
+We have a number of API calls which require strict CORS.
 If there is any issue on your browser with these calls not working, please be sure to install the extension https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related?hl=en and switch it on to enable this application.
 Please be sure to switch off the extension after use.

 Github page at https://github.com/rschragger/MAR